chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 toc: true
 ---

-Renovate can be used to alert on updates to Chainguard Images.
+[Renovate](https://github.com/renovatebot/renovate) can be used to alert on updates to Chainguard Images.
 This can be an effective way to keep your images up-to-date and CVE free.
 This article will explain how to configure Renovate to support Chainguard Images.

-This following assumes you have successfully installed and configured Renovate.
-If not, please refer to the installation instructions.

-> *NOTE:* This article describes using Renovate to alert on new versions of *Images*.
+> **NOTE*: This article describes using Renovate to alert on new versions of Chainguard Images.
 It is not about alerts for Wolfi packages (which is unsupported at the time of writing).

+## Prerequisites

+This guide assumes you have successfully installed and configured Renovate.
+If you haven't already set this up, please refer to the [installation instructions](https://docs.renovatebot.com/getting-started/installing-onboarding/).

+## Setting up Credentials for Renovate

-In order to support versioned images from a private repository you will need to provide Renovate with credentials to access the Chainguard registry at `cgr.dev`.
-This can be done by creating a token with `chainctl` e.g:
+In order to support versioned images from a private repository, you will need to provide Renovate with credentials to access the Chainguard registry at `cgr.dev`.
+You can do this by creating a token with `chainctl`, as in this example:

 ```shell
 chainctl auth configure-docker --pull-token